The SeaQuest Spectrometer at Fermilab: Introduction to SeaQuest

-The SeaQuest experiment was proposed to measure the distributions of sea quarks in the nucleon and the modifications of these distributions in nuclei.
-The experiment is designed to measure the $\mu^+\mu^-$ (dimuon) decay of the Drell-Yan virtual photon, produced using a 120 GeV proton beam extracted in a \unit[4]{s} long, slow-spill from the Fermilab Main Injector.
+The spectrometer was designed to measure the $\mu^+\mu^-$ (dimuon) decay of the Drell-Yan virtual photon, produced using a 120 GeV proton beam extracted in a \unit[4]{s} long, slow-spill from the Fermilab Main Injector.
 The spectrometer's basic concept is based on previous Fermilab Drell-Yan spectrometers that were used with 800 GeV extracted beams~\cite{PhysRevD.43.2815, PhysRevLett.64.2479, PhysRevLett.80.3715, Towell:2001nh}.
 To account for the difference in boost, the spectrometer was shortened significantly.
 Key features of the spectrometer include two large dipole magnets and four independent tracking/triggering stations.
 A schematic drawing of the spectrometer is shown in Fig.~\ref{fig:spect}.
 The experiment uses liquid hydrogen, liquid deuterium, carbon, iron and tungsten targets as well as an empty liquid target flask and a ``no target'' position for background subtraction.
 Only one target intercepts the beam during any given slow-extraction spill.
 The first dipole magnet (called FMag) is a closed-aperture, solid iron magnet.
 The beam protons that do not interact in the targets are absorbed in the iron of the first magnet, which allows only muons to traverse the remaining spectrometer.
 The downstream magnet (denoted KMag) is a large, open-aperture magnet that was previously used in the Fermilab KTeV experiment~\cite{PhysRevD.67.012005}.
 Each of the tracking/triggering stations consists of a set of scintillator hodoscopes to provide fast signals for an FPGA-based trigger system and a drift chamber for fine-grained tracking.